ElectricalGang

 Applications of Suspension Type Insulator:

-Application of suspension insulator is as follows:
+The application of suspension insulator is as follows:

 • These insulators are mostly used in areas where high voltage is required.